Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Experiments

 \subsection{Experimental results}

 First, Figure \ref{fig:synth} compares \AADWIN{}-bandit and existing algorithms in the stationary, abrupt, and gradual environments.
 In the stationary environment, \AADWIN{}-TS has very low regret, which is consistent with the fact that its regret is logarithmic.
 In the two nonstationary environments with global changes, \AADWIN{}-TS outperforms the other algorithms.
-ADR-E-UCB, which comes with regret bounds, does not perform as well as \AADWIN{}-TS.
-This is reasonable given that the confidence bound of Elimination-UCB is larger than KL-UCB, which conducts optimal amount of exploration in stationary setting \citep{garivier2018kl} like TS.
 Second, Figure \ref{fig:abruptlocal} compares these algorithms in the abrupt local environment.
 Although the \AADWIN{}-TS has linear regret as it sometimes do not detect these two local changes, it still outperforms the other algorithms.
 Finally, Figure \ref{fig:bioliqzozo} compares these algorithms against the Bioliq and Zozo datasets.
 The proposed algorithm consistently outperforms existing nonstationary bandits algorithms.

 We provide in Section \ref{sec:additionalexperiment} additional simulations on the effect of resetting (compared with the shrinking of the original ADWIN), the sensitivity \AADWIN{}-TS to the value of parameter $\delta$, and results with $L>1$.
 We find that \AADWIN{}-TS is not very sensitive to the choice of parameter $\delta$, as long as it is moderately small.